thehackingsage/hackpi/README.md

 12. Create a simple empty file named ```ssh``` on Boot Partition of SD Card.

-13. After that Goto Pi4kali > Config Files > etc > wpa_supplicant and open wpa_supplicant.conf in a text editor
+13. After that Goto HackPi > Config Files > etc > wpa_supplicant and open wpa_supplicant.conf in a text editor

 14. Type Your ```WiFi SSID``` in the place of ```Type_SSID``` and ```WiFi Password``` in the place of ```Type_Password```. and then save the file (ctrl+s).

 15. Now go back to Config File folder and Copy the etc folder and Paste it into Root Partition of SD Card.. it will ask you for Marge and Replace Files or Folder, click on Yes..

-16. Copy and Paste Pi4Kali folder in Root Partition of SD Card (/root/Downloads/)
+16. Copy and Paste HackPi folder in Root Partition of SD Card (/root/Downloads/)

 17. Insert the SD card into the Raspberry Pi and power it on. it'll automatically login as root and connect to your wifi.